Israelmejia12/Kickstarter_Analysis/README.md

 ##possible tables and/or graphs that we could create

 ###Another Chart that we could have use to help Loise was histogram chart combine with a line graph to get a better visual, or we could have also use a pie graph.
-All Set.
-I believe that the graphs we use do a good job in showing Louise what she wants from the dataset.
+Although I believe that the graphs we used does a good job in showing Louise what she needs from the dataset.